PyO3/pyo3/guide/src/features.md

 ### `pyo3_disable_reference_pool`

-This is a performance-oriented conditional compilation flag, e.g. [set via `$RUSTFLAGS`][set-configuration-options], which disabled the global reference pool and the assocaited overhead for the crossing the Python-Rust boundary.
+This is a performance-oriented conditional compilation flag, e.g. [set via `$RUSTFLAGS`][set-configuration-options], which disabled the global reference pool and the associated overhead for the crossing the Python-Rust boundary.
 However, if enabled, `Drop`ping an instance of `Py<T>` without the GIL being held will abort the process.

 ### `macros`